-Host and Co-CreatorPatrick is the host, co-creator, and writer of the popular, Emmy-award winning ETV nature program Expeditions with Patrick McMillan.
+Patrick is the Emmy Award-winning host, co-creator and writer of the popular ETV nature program Expeditions with Patrick McMillan.
 For over 25 years, Patrick has worked as a professional naturalist, biologist and educator.
-His range of experience has concentrated on botany (plant science) though he is also well respected through his work in ichthyology, herpetology, and mammalogy.
-Patrick is a professional naturalist, the Glenn and Heather Hilliard Professor of Environmental Sustainability at Clemson University and a faculty member in the Department of Forestry and Environmental Conservation, director of the South Carolina Botanical Garden, the Bob Campbell Geology Museum and the Clemson Experimental Forest and an honorary member of the Clemson University Class of 1939.
+His range of experience has concentrated on botany, though he is also well-respected through his work in ichthyology, herpetology and mammalogy.
+Patrick is a professional naturalist, the Glenn and Heather Hilliard Professor of Environmental Sustainability at Clemson University, where his is also a faculty member in the Department of Forestry and Environmental Conservation, the director of the South Carolina Botanical Garden, the Bob Campbell Geology Museum and the Clemson Experimental Forest and an honorary member of the Clemson University Class of 1939.